-Under the Protecting Public Safety Employees Timely Retirement Act, law enforcement and public safety officers who meet the eligibility criteria can make penalty-free withdrawals from their TSP accounts.
+The Protecting Public Safety Employees Timely Retirement Act lets eligible law enforcement and public safety officers make penalty-free withdrawals from their TSP accounts.

-This can be done once they have completed 25 years of service in a covered retirement plan or reach the age of 50, whichever comes first.
+They can withdraw from their TSP without penalties after completing 25 years of service or turning 50.
 Now, law enforcement officers eligible for retirement before turning 50 are exempt from the 10% early withdrawal penalty.

 Roth IRA vs Thrift Savings Plan